 Conclusion

-The simple conclusion we can draw from this is that there is no strict, consistent, legally enforced rule for how old you need to be to book a hotel room.
-This is the same for pretty much every country in the world, which can vary by state and municipality.
+The simple conclusion is that there is no strict, consistent, legally enforced rule for how old you need to be to book a hotel room.

-Instead there are established guidelines to follow but the ultimate decision often comes down to the hotel itself.
-And you’ll rarely find a hotel that doesn’t hold guests to some age standard.
+In the end, it is the hotel’s decision, and you’ll rarely find a hotel that doesn’t hold guests to some age standard.
 After all, hotels need to protect not only themselves and their reputations but also their other guests.
 They also need to make sure they get paid – minors can’t be held liable for debts.

 FAQs